-- (2) To obtain resources needed for the protection of life, property, or the environment, and to bind the county for the fair value thereof and, if required immediately, to commandeer the same for public use; - (3) To require emergency services of any County officer or employee, and to request the aid of citizens to serve as registered disaster service workers; - (4) To requisition necessary personnel or material of any County department or agency for response and recovery; - (5) To execute all of their ordinary powers as County Executive Officer, and special powers conferred upon him/her by this chapter or resolution or emergency plan adopted by the Board of Supervisors, all powers conferred upon him/her by any statute, by any agreement approved by the Board of Supervisors, or other lawful authority. - (6) Once life/safety operations have concluded and emergency conditions have stabilized, emergency operations will transition from response, in which the Disaster Council acts as an advisory body, to recovery operations, in which the Recovery Advisory Council acts as an advisory body.
-At that time, the Director of Emergency Services will have the following duty: - (A) Establish and maintain a Recovery Advisory Council, as needed; - 1.
-The purpose of the Recovery Advisory Council is provide policy and set priorities for post disaster short term and long term activities and the restoration of community services and infrastructure to pre disaster conditions; - 2.
+- (2) To obtain resources needed for the protection of life, property, or the environment, and to bind the county for the fair value thereof and, if required immediately, to commandeer the same for public use; - (3) To require emergency services of any County officer or employee, and to request the aid of citizens to serve as registered disaster service workers; - (4) To requisition necessary personnel or material of any County department or agency for response and recovery; - (5) To execute all of their ordinary powers as County Executive Officer, and special powers conferred upon him/her by this chapter or resolution or emergency plan adopted by the Board of Supervisors, all powers conferred upon him/her by any statute, by any agreement approved by the Board of Supervisors, or other lawful authority. - (6) Once life/safety operations have concluded and emergency conditions have stabilized, emergency operations will transition from response to recovery.
+As needed, the Director of Emergency Services will establish and maintain a Recovery Advisory Council, in accordance with this Chapter.
+Once life/safety operations have concluded and emergency conditions have stabilized, emergency operations will transition from response, in which the Disaster Council acts as an advisory body, to recovery operations, in which the Recovery Advisory Council acts as an advisory body.
+At that time, the Director of Emergency Services will have the following duty: - (A) Establish and maintain a Recovery Advisory Council, as needed; - The purpose of the Recovery Advisory Council is provide policy and set priorities for post disaster short term and long term activities and the restoration of community services and infrastructure to pre disaster conditions; - 2.
 The Recovery Advisory Council members are determined by the Director of Emergency Services and Director of Emergency Management and the scope and scale of the prevailing situation; - 3.
 The Recovery Advisory Council may consist of the following: - a.
 Director of Emergency Services or designee; - b.
 Director of the Office of Emergency Management; - c.
 The Auditor-Controller; - d.
 Director of Public Health Department; - e.
 Director of Department of Social Services; - f.
 Director of Planning and Development Department; - g.
 Sheriff; and - h.
 Other Departments or agencies as required. - 4.
 The Recovery Advisory Council will coordinate initial recovery operations of County departments; - 5.
 The Recovery Advisory Council will provide information, coordinate recovery efforts between state and federal agencies, the Operational Area and its jurisdictions, and other entities that are part of Santa Barbara County's Emergency Organization; - 6.
 Based on the nature and scope of the disaster, the Recovery Advisory Council will direct safety assessments of the County's buildings in accordance with established priorities; - 7.
-The Recovery Advisory Council will disseminate recovery information and instructions to the public, when appropriate: and - 8.
-The Recovery Advisory Council will coordinate the county's disaster claims process.
+The Recovery Advisory Council will disseminate recovery information and instructions to the public, when appropriate: and - (7) The Recovery Advisory Council will coordinate the county's disaster claims process.